-General Physics (Non-Calculus) Prerequisite: PHYS 2 with a grade of "C" or better.
+General Physics (Non-Calculus)

+Prerequisite: PHYS 2 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
-PHYS 2 & 4, a twosemester sequence in introductory physics using math through trigonometry, is recommended for teachers, technicians, predentistry, pre-medical, and biology majors, and others who need a general physics course.
+PHYS 2 & 4, a two-semester sequence in introductory physics using math through trigonometry, is recommended for teachers, technicians, pre-dentistry, premedical, and biology majors, and others who need a general physics course.
 A study of electricity, magnetism, light and optics, and modern physics.
 Students learn to analyze and solve problems appropriate for this level in these topics.
 Experiments relating to the topics covered will be performed and students will analyze the experiments.
-(CAN PHYS 4) (PHYS 2 & 4 = CAN PHYS SEQ A).
+(CAN PHYS 4) (PHYS 2 & 4 = CAN PHYSSEQ A).
 Four hours lecture/discussion, three hours lab.